 Outreach and linkages made with community supports are an essential part of the model, particularly during pre-treatment, engagement, and generalization phases; this includes non-face-to-face and telephonic contact with these sources, with or without the member present.

 Description of Individualization for Youth and Family

-The FFT/FFT-CW therapist must work with any treatment planning team, including the wraparound facilitator (WF) through CSoC, to develop an individualized treatment plan.
+The FFT/FFT-CW therapist must work with any treatment planning team, including the wraparound facilitator (WF) through the Coordinated System of Care (CSoC), to develop an individualized treatment plan.